mmuckley/torchkbnufft/README.md

 ## About

-Torch KB-NUFFT implements a non-uniform Fast Fourier Transform [1, 2] with Kaiser-Bessel gridding in PyTorch.
+`torchkbnufft` implements a non-uniform Fast Fourier Transform [1, 2] with Kaiser-Bessel gridding in PyTorch.
 The implementation is completely in Python, facilitating robustness and flexible deployment in human-readable code.
 NUFFT functions are each wrapped as a ```torch.autograd.Function```, allowing